 Dr Wiebke Leister

 Wiebke has been teaching on MA Photography at London College of Communication since 2004, taking over as Course Leader from Anne Williams in 2013.
-She also taught fine art photography, integration of theory & practice, and artistic research at Fachhochschule Bielefeld, Folkwang Universität der Künste in Essen and The Photographers' Gallery in London.
+She also taught fine art photography, integration of theory and practice, and artistic research at Fachhochschule Bielefeld, Folkwang Universität der Künste in Essen and The Photographers' Gallery in London.

 In 2018-19, Wiebke was DAAD Professor of Photography in Bielefeld, funded by the German government as part of an ongoing internationalisation programme.
 She is a co-organiser of the Photography and the Contemporary Imaginary Research Hub and a core member of the Photography and the Archive Research Centre at University of the Arts London.
 Ongoing research groups include the Theatre of Photography research network and the Writing Photographs teaching and research project.
 Wiebke has also worked in museums, organising conferences and exhibitions.